jrief/django-formset/docs/source/collections.rst

 ``is_sortable = True`` when declaring the collection class, or instantiate the collection class by passing ``is_sortable=True`` to its constructor.

-Form collections declared to by sortable display a small drag area on their top right corner.
+Form collections declared to by sortable, render a small drag area on their top right corner.
 By dragging that handle, the user can reorder the chosen collections.
 On form submission, that new order is reflected inside the list of transferred fields.
-When using a sortable collection to edit a (query-)set of models, it therefore is mandatory to include the primary key of each object as hidden field.
+When using a sortable collection to edit a (query-)set of models, it therefore is mandatory to include the primary key of each object as a hidden input field.
 Otherwise it will not be possible to resort those objects afterwards in the database.

 .. image:: _static/tailwind-sortable-collection.png
   :width: 610
   :alt: Sortable Collection

-One must note that it is only possible reorder collections inside its direct parent collection.
+One must note that it is only possible to reorder collections inside its direct parent collection.
 It therefore is not possible to drag a sub collection into another collection.

 .. rubric:: Footnotes

 .. [#1] HTML does not allow to nest ``<form>``-elements.
-However, we can wrap those
+However, we can wrap those ``<form>``-s
-         ``<form>``-s into our own webcomponents which themselves are nested and hence mimick that behaviour.
+	into our own web components which themselves are nested and hence mimick that behaviour.